 Assets = Liabilities + Owner’s Equity

 There are three major components in the accounting equation: assets, liabilities, and owner’s equity.
-These also represent the major account groups in the chart of accounts.
+Those also represent the major account groups in the chart of accounts.

 Assets

 Assets in accounting are resources that a company owns and uses to generate income and future economic benefits.
-Examples of assets are company equipment, vehicles, accounts receivable (A/R), prepaid insurance, and office supplies.
+Examples include company equipment, vehicles, accounts receivable (A/R), prepaid insurance, and office supplies.
 They can be classified as operating or nonoperating, tangible or intangible, and current or noncurrent.

 Liabilities